Puzih City Embroidery Cultural Center

 刺繡文化館原本是過去當地船泊大隊的辦公廳舍閒置空間,整個建築是由當時木造的日式建築所改建,深具古意

-Puzi City in Chiayi County was once a major hub for the embroidery industry, and the prosperous scene at that time is reflected in the large quantities of embroidered artworks exported from Puzi City, including motifs like the Eight Immortals, door curtains, pillowcases, bed sheets, traditional puppet costumes, opera costumes, bridal dowries, and more, which were sold all over Taiwan.
-In order to preserve such an outstanding local cultural feature, the Puzi City Office began promoting embroidery work in 2002 (the 91st year of the Republic of China).
-They not only established the Chiayi County Embroidery Culture Association and organized embroidery training classes, but also received funding from the Executive Yuan in 2003 (the 92nd year of the Republic of China) to build the Puzi Embroidery Cultural Center as a hub for promoting embroidery culture, as well as for cultural activities and tourism in Puzi.
-The Embroidery Cultural Center was originally a vacant space used as an office by the local boat team, and the entire building was transformed from a wooden Japanese-style structure, embodying a sense of antiquity that aligns with the spirit of embroidery culture.
-The center documents the prosperous development of Puzi City's embroidery industry in its heyday and has collected many meticulously crafted and breathtaking embroidered artworks.
-Through interactive learning across the industry, the Embroidery Cultural Center aims to recreate a rich local cultural atmosphere.
+In the past, Puzi City in Chiayi County was a major center for the embroidery industry, with its prosperous scene reflected in the vast amount of embroidered products exported from the city, including Eight Immortals colors, door curtains, pillowcases, bed linens, puppetry costumes, Taiwanese opera costumes, and bridal dowries, which were sold all over Taiwan.
+In order to preserve this outstanding local cultural feature, the Puzi City Office began promoting embroidery in 2002, establishing the Chiayi County Embroidery Culture Association, offering embroidery workshops, and in 2003 receiving a subsidy from the Executive Yuan to build the Puzi Embroidery Cultural Museum as a center for promoting embroidery culture, while also serving as a platform for cultural events and tourism in Puzi.
+The Embroidery Cultural Museum was originally a vacant office space of the local boat team and was transformed from a wooden Japanese-style building, exuding a classic charm that aligns with the essence of embroidery culture.
+The museum documents the glory of Puzi City's booming embroidery industry back in the day and collects many meticulously crafted and impressive embroidered works.
+Through interactive learning within the entire industry, the Embroidery Cultural Museum recreates a rich local culture.

 Recommended Hotel Bookings